Online access troubleshooting

 If all of the copies of an e-book are in use in ProQuest Ebook Central, you will be prompted to 'request this book'.
 Library staff manages these requests on a case-by-case basis, so please tell us if you need this book for a specific reason, such as an assignment, or for an entire course.

-If you get a payment or a login request to access an article or e-book in a database.
+If you get a payment or a login request to access an article or an e-book in a database.

 - Don’t pay!
 Full text resources in LibrarySearch are free to RMIT staff and students.